Professional And Vocational License Issues

 The Board of Registered Nurses (BRN) finds out about her record and sends the nursing applicant a statement of issues.
-The BRN won’t issue her a license not only for her convictions, but also for her failure to disclose them.
+The BRN won’t issue her a license due to not only her convictions but also her failure to disclose them.

 However, the nursing applicant hires a Torrance licensing attorney, who responds to the statement of issues with a denial and request for a hearing.
 The licensing attorney gathers evidence in mitigation and rehabilitation, including that the applicant has fulfilled all her court obligations, has kept her nose clean, and that the incidents were isolated and situational in nature.
 Based on the licensing attorney’s arguments, the administrative law judge considers the evidence, rules that the applicant has shown genuine remorse and assumed responsibility for her actions.